TariqAHassan/alsek/docs/guided_tour.md

 ### Basics

-Typically, one will want to start worker pools using Alsek's command line interface (CLI).
+The CLI requires that we inform it where tasks can be found.

+To start with a simple case, let's imagine our one and only task is located in the current working directory in a file titled `my_task.py`.

-At a minimum, this requires us to specify where all task definitions can be found.
+Then, starting a worker pool against this task can be accomplished by running:

-#### Files

-Suppose we have a file `my_task.py`.
-Then starting the pool requires us to run:

 ```shell
 alsek my_tasks